Major COVID-19 vaccine makers announce trials for children in coming months, expert says

 "We're talking now testing as low as 6-years-old.
 Within the United Kingdom, they're just starting these trials or will be starting within the next several weeks," Dr. Butterly said.

-The concerns testing young children is that evidence for efficacy and safety since those children have immune systems that are in the process of evolving, Dr. Butterly added.
+The concerns about testing younger children is that evidence for efficacy and safety may not be usable.
+Children have immune systems that are in the process of evolving, so applying data of mature immune system to children is not necessarily accurate, Dr. Butterly added.

 Consent must come from the parent or guardian of the child for the trials.
 A child who is capable of understanding what they are participating in should provide assent.